thedolphin/bashlog/README.markdown

-This is log processing full of bachism
-Useful for automating, cron jobs etc
-Took hours of my life away
+This is log processing full of bachisms.
+Useful for automating, cron jobs etc. Took hours of my life away.

 Just look.
-This script
+This script:

 ```bash
 #!/bin/sh